Kythryn's Alchemy Tools Page

 -To use this device, put in healing herb powder and grain alcohol in a 4:1 ratio (4 parts alcohol to 1 part herb).
 Close the jar, wait 10 minutes, shake the jar, wait 10 minutes, shake the jar, wait 10 minutes then open and retrieve your mix.

--although not a 'proper' alchemy tool in the sense of the ones above, you will always be needing to transfer water, oil or other liquids from one container to another.
+-although not a 'proper' alchemy tool in the sense of the ones above, you will always be needing to transfer water, alcohol or other liquids from one container to another.
 When you are mixing, you need all your items into consolidated items (for example if you need 3 doses of water, you can't use "a water, a water, a water", you need 1 'a water' that counts as 3 parts.
 To combine the waters, you need to:

 pour my <container1/potion/water/etc> into my <container2>

-• COMBINE <item> (when holding 2 of the same things)
+• COMBINE <item> (when holding 2 of the same things) - if doing this with finished remedies of different quality, it will average the quality through the group.

 • COUNT my <item>